This FAQ is designed to answer the most-asked questions regarding the Lake Minnetonka Triathlon.

-No, only racers and a select few volunteers are allowed in the Transition Area.
+No, sorry.
+Only racers and a select few volunteers are allowed in the Transition Area.

-If you’re concerned about your time in the Transition Area, practice before the race.
-Then on race day, arrive early and set out your clothes, shoes, towel, etc. so you know exactly where everything is.
+If you are concerned about your time in the Transition Area, practice this before the race!
+Then on race day, arrive early to set out your gear and find the in and out chutes.